kaaproject/kaa/doc/Customization-guide/Code-style/index.md

 ```

 - Observe standard rules of punctuation and grammar (use articles!).
-- Do not use the first person, that is, I or We.
+- Do not use the first person, that is, _I_ or _We_.
 For example, do not write “Here we display a list of servers.”
 Use present tense and omit the subject in comments that describe a code block, and use imperative mood to describe the action within that code block or between code blocks.

 ```Java
     // Displays a list of servers with their addresses in the console.